 How Your Neighborhood Group Can Enroll

-- Name, boundaries, goals/potential projects, contact information for a Neighborhood Leader, and 4-5 committee members, and method of communication between your group.
-We also suggest you have an additional 10 interested households as members to create the most sustainable neighborhood group
+1. Gather required information about your neighborhood group: Name; area boundaries; goals/potential projects; contact information for a Neighborhood Leader, 4-5 committee members, and method of communication between your group.
+We also suggest you have an additional 10 interested households as members to create the most sustainable neighborhood group.

 Tips for Forming a New Group